Bohemus307/Bohemus307/README.md

 ### My favorite thing to do is dropkick code
 ![Double Dragon Dropkick](/images/dd_kick_pic.jpg)

-### I am currently a Full Stack Developer at Stone and Sage where I build applications and micro-services for clients in many different industries.
-Primarily using Javascript but i love to dive into a new language and dig up the best practices for application and micro-service construction in a new framework or library.

 #### "As for these strange visions, I don’t pay as much thought to them anymore.
 I have wires to point, questions to ask, and functions to call.
 I better get to it!" - Dan Abramov

 #### Languages and Tools: